-- Cash back percentage.
+Cash back percentage.
 The more cash back you can earn, the better.
 While cards that pay a flat percentage of rewards are easiest to understand, you may be able to earn more rewards overall on a credit card with a tiered cash back program.
 Choose based on your spending habits.

-- Categories for cash back rewards.
+Categories for rewards.
 Purchases are often grouped into categories, such as gas, groceries, or travel.
 Choose a rewards card that pays the most cash back for the categories that you spend the most in.
 It’s not worth it to choose a cash back card that pays more cash back for hotels, for example, if you seldom stay in hotels.

-- Maximum earnings.
+Maximum earnings.
 Some cash back credit cards cap the amount of rewards you can earn.
 The maximum may apply to a certain category of purchases over a certain period of time, e.g. $1,500 in gas and grocery purchases each quarter.
 Or, the maximum may apply for the year, e.g. $100,000 in purchases each year.

-- Minimum redemption amounts.
+Minimum redemption amounts.
 Cash back credit cards may set a minimum amount of cash rewards you need to accumulate in order to redeem your rewards.
 In addition, you might have to redeem your rewards in certain increments.
 Minimum redemption requirements means it can take more time before you can actually receive the benefits from your cash back credit card.

-- Reward expiration.
+Reward expiration.
 Ideally, your cash back rewards will never expire.
 However, if a cash back credit card has set an expiration for rewards, it should be long enough to give you a chance to use your rewards.
 If the credit card you’re considering has a minimum redemption amount and a rewards expiration date, consider whether you’ll be able to accumulate enough rewards to reach redemption before they begin to expire.

-- Signup bonus.
+Signup bonus.
 It’s common for cash back credit cards to offer a signup bonus to new cardholders who spend a certain amount of money within the first several weeks of opening the credit card.
 For example, you might earn $150 cash back if you spend $1,000 on purchases within the first 90 days of using the credit card.
 As appealing as a signup bonus may be, consider whether you’ll be able to meet the spending requirements in the time you’re given.

 APR.
 Interest rates on cash back credit cards tend to be higher than rates on cards without rewards.
 With a cash back credit card, you should always pay your balance in full each month to get the maximum benefit from your rewards credit card.
 If there’s a chance you will carry a balance, a card with a lower interest rate is better.

-- Annual fee.
+Annual fee.
 There are cash back credit cards with annual fees and others without.
 If you choose a credit card with an annual fee, make sure that you can earn enough rewards on the card within a year to offset the annual fee.
 For example, if a card has a $49 annual fee, you’ll want to earn more than $49 on your card each year.

 While there are perks that come with a cash back credit card, there are also some downfalls.
 Watch out for these so you don’t misuse your credit card and negatively impact your finances.

-- Higher interest rates.
+Higher interest rates.
 Higher APRs are common with cash back and other rewards credit cards.
 You may not be able to avoid getting a cash back card with a high interest rate, but you can pay your balance in full each month and avoid paying interest.

-- Potential annual fee.
+Potential annual fee.
 The better cash back credit cards may have an annual fee.
 Make sure you take advantage of your credit card enough to out-earn the annual fee you pay.

-- Temptation to overspend.
+Temptation to overspend.
 The potential to earn rewards on your credit card may tempt you to spend more than you can afford.
-It’s important to keep your spending within a reasonable level based on your income and expenses.
+It’s important to keep your spending at a reasonable level based on your income and expenses.
 Continually monitor your balance and stop using your credit card if you are spending more than you can afford to pay each month.

-- Reward expiration.
+Reward expiration.
 Check the fine print to find out whether your cash back rewards will expire.
 Remember to use your rewards before they expire otherwise you lose out on all your hard earned cash.

 Excluded purchases.
 Knowing the ins and outs of your rewards program can keep you from being surprised at your rewards earnings.
 Cash back is rewarded based on a merchant code and on the merchant’s business type, so some purchases with a merchant may not earn rewards the way you would assume.
 For example, books purchased at a warehouse store won’t count toward cash rewards for bookstore purchases.

-- Forfeiting rewards.
+Forfeiting rewards.
 Certain mistakes can cause you to lose the cash back you’ve earned.
 With some credit cards, a single late payment can forfeit all the rewards you’ve earned.
 You don’t want to have to start over, so pay attention to what can cause a forfeit and avoid those actions.